Congratulations on having your travertine tile polished, cleaned, or sealed. This article is to assist you in maintaining your floor.

 Wet Cleaning Procedures: The effectiveness of floor cleansers often depend on the level of alkalinity or acidity measured by its pH level.
 It is rated on a scale of 1 to 14.
 Levels of pH ranging from 1 to 6.5 are acidic, 7.5 to 14 is alkali and 7 is neutral.

 The following is a list of some common acids:

 - Most fruit juices,

 - Many household cleaners.

 Most of today’s stone materials are sensitive to both acidic and alkali cleansers.
 This is the result of most stones being classified as hydroxides that designate them as natural alkali.
 Acids burn most stones by dissolving the bonding agents that keep them together.

 We recommend a product called Revitalize for counter tops, showers, and occasionally on floors.
 For most floor maintenance we recommend a product called Klenzall.
 Follow the instructions on the bottle.
-As a service for our customers we also sell the products at the same price for which you can purchase them locally, and for less money than currently available on the Internet.
 For better results, consider using soft water for mopping and wiping the tile dry with a terry cloth towel.

 Natural stone does not work well with water.
-Natural stone “breathes”.
-As a result, we do not recommend topical sealers.
+Natural stone “breathes”, therefore we do not recommend topical sealers.
 When water seeps into its pores, the water has to escape somehow.
 Too much water on natural stone may cause it to “breathe” too much causing cracks.
 In the case of filled stone, excess water can cause the fill to fall out.
 Mop areas that need it, but not any more than is necessary.
 Sweep a lot, Mop less is our motto.